About the Captain

 I hold a U.S. Coast Guard 100-ton Master’s License, which allows me to operate inspected passenger vessels commercially.

-I hope to see you out on the water!
+Hope to see you on the water!